dvelaren/Datalogger-installer/README.md

 7. Verify that Power LED turns on to 50% aprox of brightness and that Datalogger app shows the LDR measurement in the plot.
 8. Click on Stop.
 9. Click on Export and check that Dataset is accurate according to what you monitored in Datalogger app.
+10. Using Matlab, the previous dataset and System Identification Toolbox (ident), acquire a first order plus dead time model for the system (FOPDT)
+11. Tune a PID controller using PID Tune toolbox.
+12. Upload Arduino codes/arduinoMatlabCtrl/arduinoMatlabCtrl.ino to Arduino MEGA and edit code header to match current pins of device (LDR is connected to A0, Power LED is connected to PWM 2) and also edit the control constants kp, ki and kd.
+13. Test that the controller adapts depending on context situations.